chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 So, we need an annual dataset of firms with three sets of variables: (1) investment,  (2) technology, and (3) risks.
 I've provided the first two in (A, described below), but **you'll need to develop five measures of risk on your own using the text in firm 10-K filings.**

-**A. Provided for you:.** variables describing investment (CAPX and R&D, **both scaled by last year's assets, and when I say CAPX and R&D I always mean the scaled versions**) and technology (various patent measures)
+**A. Provided for you:** variables describing investment (CAPX and R&D, **both scaled by last year's assets, and when I say CAPX and R&D I always mean the scaled versions**) and technology (various patent measures)
   - "2007_inv_and_tech.dta", which is in the [usual place](https://github.com/LeDataSciFi/lectures-spr2020/tree/master/assignment_data) and can be downloaded similarly
   - This sample includes data for **2007 and 2008** fiscal years for ~200 firms
   - **This data also includes variables that will help you find the 10-K filing online**